Metrolink (California): Mead Valley infill station

+In 2024, the Riverside County Transportation Commission (RCTC) announced the construction of a infill station located in Mead Valley.
+Construction is expected to begin in late 2025 and open in 2029.

 Expansion to Temecula and Hemet

 In 2008, lobbyists pushed for a rail line to Temecula in southwestern Riverside County via the 91 Line's (now the 91/Perris Valley Line) Riverside–La Sierra station.
 While this proposed line could follow the route of an abandoned freight line, it would require significant funding, as freight service ceased almost 30 years ago.
 Despite this, the Riverside County Transportation Commission's 2008 Commuter Rail Feasibility Study still lists this route as one possibility being considered.
 Expansion to Hemet has also been discussed, with two stations planned.